 Stalled Food Waste Legislation

 The six million residents who call Maryland their home generate an average of 850,000 tons of food waste annually.
-(Missouri, which has a similar population, sends an estimated 582,000 tons of food waste to the landfill each year; Indiana has almost one million more residents than Maryland but generates 448,831 tons of food waste each year.)
+(Missouri, which has a similar population, sends an estimated 5.7 million tons of waste to landfills, with over 17% of that compostable food waste and other organic materials; Indiana has almost one million more residents than Maryland but generates 448,831 tons of food waste each year.)